 5. Don’t hide the core elements of navigation

 The discussions about various menus showing or hiding blocks of content are still hot and popular.
 It’s vital to remember that the key aim of the interface should be the user clearly understanding what’s going on.
-So, the decision about hamburger menus, sliders, hidden layers of navigation and content should be based on the careful analysis of the target audience.
+So, the decision about hamburger menus, sliders, hidden layers of navigation, and content should be based on the careful analysis of the target audience.
 In most cases, especially for the complex interfaces used by the diverse target audience, hiding core navigation elements can serve badly: users need to find and memorize the patterns of reaching them.
-Some users can appreciate the techniques saving space for other elements, while the others will be annoyed with the necessity to remember how to find the necessary section.
-Again, prioritization plays the great role: hiding secondary elements while leaving primary ones always visible, designers focus users’ attention on what is the core for them.
-User testing helps to evaluate the efficiency of the navigation flow and its impact on conversion rate.
+Some users can appreciate the techniques of saving space for other elements, while others will be annoyed with the necessity to remember how to find the necessary section.
+Again, prioritization plays a great role: hiding secondary elements while leaving primary ones always visible, designers focus users’ attention on what is the core for them.
+User testing helps to evaluate the efficiency of the navigation flow and its impact on the conversion rate.

 6. Stimulate different types of memory

 Remember the scheme given above?
-You could see that the first and the quickest stage of absorbing data is the sensory memory.
-Basically, it is divided into several types of memory which depend on the sensor: it can be visual, audio, kinesthetic, verbal, mechanical etc. Activating them, not only do designers create more memorable interaction flows, but also support broader circles of users.
+You could see that the first and the quickest stage of absorbing data is sensory memory.
+Basically, it is divided into several types of memory which depend on the sensor: it can be visual, audio, kinesthetic, verbal, mechanical, etc. Activating them, not only do designers create more memorable interaction flows, but also support broader circles of users.
 Research and experiments show that different people have different types of memory as the most effective for them.
 That’s why, for example, icons given with copy in the names of core categories of the menu can boost usability supporting users via both visual and verbal memory.
 Sounds accompanying interactions also create memorable flows and operations.